1003: Uniform Residential Loan

-A form of mortgage in which the lender makes periodic
+A form of mortgage in which the lender makes

 periodic payments to the borrower using the

 borrower�s equity in the home as security.

 by the FHA.

-S.I. / Statement of Information: The form
+S.I. / Statement of Information: The

-further identification of the customer.
+giving further identification of the customer.

 and liens owed by people with similar names.

 Second Mortgage: A mortgage which is

-Secondary Financing: Financing obtained,
+Secondary Financing: Financing

-closing the first mortgage.
+facilitate closing the first mortgage.
 Also

-loan for purchases.
-Secondary financing can be obtained
+Secondary financing can be obtained to extract

 Servicing: All the steps and operations